sjfitz/VelodromeModel/README.md

 # VelodromeModel

 VelodromeModel creates a velodrome track black-line model that consists of two straights, two circular arc bends and four transition curves between the bends and the straights.
-The transition curves are based on two different Ces&agrave;ro equations where the curvature along the arc length is defined.
-This provides controlling of the centripetal acceleration during cornering and has either _G_<sup>2</sup> or _G_<sup>3</sup> geometric continuity.
+The transition curves are based on different Ces&agrave;ro equations where the curvature along the arc length is defined.
+This provides controlling of the centripetal acceleration during cornering and has chosen levels of geometric continuity.

 The first option is for a generalised clothoid (also known as a Euler spiral or Cornu spiral).
 Here the curvature of the transition curve is a power function of its arc length and the exponent power, _n_, is required to be selected.
 A typical case is for _n_&nbsp;=&nbsp;1 which is the standard Euler spiral transition curve where the curvature increases linearly along the arc length.
 This is a _G_<sup>2</sup> continuous curve.

 The second option is for a half-sine wave curvature profile where the curvature increases from zero to the bend curvature following a sinusoidal path.
 This is a _G_<sup>3</sup> continuous curve.
+This is also called the 'cosine' curve.

+The third option is for a general polynomial curvature profile where the curvature increases from zero to the bend curvature following a polynomial path.
+This can be anything from a _G_<sup>2</sup> to _G_<sup>k</sup> path and the polynomial order depends on the chosen geometric continuity.
+Higher levels of continuity require longer transition lengths, providing an upper limit to the maximum achievable continuity.

 The measurable features that define the track are:
    * _Y_: The half-span between the two straights.